ZeqinYu/FSTS/README.md

 # FSTS
 Official implementation of Fourier Series-based Tampering Synthesis (FSTS) from our NeurIPS 2025 paper “Toward Real-world Text Image Forgery Localization: Structured and Interpretable Data Synthesis”.

+> 🌍 **Future FSTS Development**
+> The FSTS dataset has been primarily developed through self-funded effort.
+> We are now preparing **FSTS vX**, with expanded scale and richer tampering diversity.
+> If you are interested in **supporting or collaborating**, please reach out: kimjyu@foxmail.com.

 ## 📰 News
 * **[2025.11.07]** 🔥 We have released video samples that showcase the implementation pipeline of FSTS.